Music of Kosovo: Rock music

 While rock music in Kosovo has always been Western oriented, Yugoslavian influence became also evident to a minor extent but it was short-lived.
 One of the first popular Albanian rock bands was called Blue Star which formed in 1964 in Pristina and later it was renamed to Modestët.
 In the beginning of the 1970s, the rock music scene in Mitrovica, Kosovo (then Yugoslavia) comprised both Albanian and Serbian bands, though each had their own separate audience and performed in their own languages.
 However, there was a band called MAK which had both Albanian and Serbian musicians, and another bi-ethnic band was FAN also based in Mitrovica, but their collaboration was short-lived as well.

 Pristina was the most important city for Albanian rock music during the 1980s.
 In the mainstream circles Gjurmët (founded 1981) were among favorites.
 Their combination of rock with "muzikë qytetare" laid the foundation of Albanian rock.
 Other known bands that formed during this period were Ilirët, 403, Telex, Seleksioni 039, Minatori and Menkis.
 On the other hand, underground music was more leaning towards punk.
 The most notable underground rock/punk band of Pristina in the 1980s was Lindja with its lead musician Luan Osmani (lead guitar).
 The beginning of the 1990s introduced other rock bands and individuals that played mainly in Kosovo like Troja, Jericho, Dardan Shkreli, Blla blla blla and Elita 5 (from North Macedonia).

 During the parallel governance (1989–1999) and after the 1999 war in Kosovo, several new Kosovo-Albanian bands emerged, among which the most famous are KEK (Kreativ e jo Komercial – English: creative and not commercial), Troja, 7me7, The Hithat, Cute Babulja, Por-no, Gre3n, Retrovizorja.

 After the war in 1999, metal bands like: Land of Confusion, Frisson, Krieg, Shlem, Diadema, Sotap, emerged to the surface.

 After 2004 many alternative rock band appeared forming a new wave.
 Many bands formed, dissolved than re-formed.
 Bands like Votra, Gillespie, The Bloody Foreigners, and Gre3n (ceased existing in 2008).
 Also the Glasses, the Dizzies (with some band members of Gillespie) The Freelancers most of them debuting in 2009.

 Music abroad

 Musicians

 The contemporary pop stars Dua Lipa and Rita Ora are ethnic Albanians from Pristina and have achieved an international recognition for their music.
 Also Era Istrefi had an international breakthrough with her song "BonBon", which charted globally, and was featured on 2018 FIFA World Cup anthem "Live It Up".
 Another widely recognized musicians are :de:Ardita Statovci and Petrit Çeku, both winners of prestigious music awards.
-Gjon's Tears a Swiss singer and songwriter of Kosovar-Albanian descent, who auditioned for the eighth season of the French singing competition The Voice: la plus belle voix and reached the semi-finals, as well as who will represent Switzerland at the Eurovision Song Contest 2021.
+Gjon's Tears a Swiss singer and songwriter of Kosovar-Albanian descent, who auditioned for the eighth season of the French singing competition The Voice: la plus belle voix and reached the semi-finals, as representing Switzerland at the Eurovision Song Contest 2021, winning the jury vote and coming third in the grand finals.